spryker-shop/styleguide/README.md

-# Spryker Shop Styleguide
+# Spryker Shop Living Styleguide

-This repository contains an *alpha* version of Spryker Shop Styleguide.
+This repository contains the Spryker Shop Living Styleguide.
 The application is based on [GatsbyJS](https://www.gatsbyjs.org/).

 ## Requirements

-Use `yarn` instead of `npm` as recommended by GatsbyJS.
+Prefer `yarn` over `npm`, as recommended by GatsbyJS.
 Tested on `node` version 8.11 (see `.nvmrc` file in the repo).

 ## Installation